rbrennan55/project-sports-analytics-NHL/README.md

 By examining the age and nationality distributions of players on Stanley Cup-winning and losing teams since 1991, this project aims to provide insights into the factors that contribute to success in ice hockey.
 The findings of this analysis may be valuable for coaches, players, and fans alike, as they shed light on the characteristics of championship teams.

 ## Team Members
-Joel Demontigny,Ravina Kolsawala, Ron Brennan
+Joel Demontigny, Ravina Kolsawala, Ron Brennan